 Favorites Widget

-Contacts on your Lock Screen and Home Screen
+Contacts on your Lock Screen, Home Screen, and desktop

-Call or message your favorite people directly from the Lock Screen or Home Screen.
+Call, message, or email your favorite people directly from the Lock Screen, Home Screen, or desktop.

 You can also open a URL or run a shortcut instead when tapping the widget.
 This opens up a lot of cool possibilities.
 Here are some ideas of what you could open.